tnypxl/BasinFramework/README.md

     // The goal is to only put Element definitions in this class. public class LoginPageMap : PageMap
     {
-        public Element UsernameField => Locate(By.Id("userName"));
+        public Element UsernameField => TextInputTag.WithId("username");
-        public Element PasswordField => Locate(By.Id("password"));
+        public Element PasswordField => InputTag.WithAttr("type", "password").WithId("password");
-        public Element Submit => Locate(By.CssSelector("button[name='submitLogin']"));
+        public Element Submit => ButtonTag.WithAttr("name", "submitLogin");
     }
 }
 ```

 Now I have clean separate APIs for calling page elements and behaviors.
-Page map classes can be used by other classes that require the same element locators.
+Page map classes are portable and can be used in other classes that need the same element locators.

-How page objects should be organized is quite subjective, but the goal of these interfaces base abstract classes is to provide a simple foundation.
+How page objects should be organized is quite subjective, but the goal of these interfaces and abstracts classes is to provide some basic structure without getting in the way.

 ## Contribute